CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/BLOG_information_society.md

 banner = "img/cs-aware.png"
 authors = ["OTS"]
 +++
-## Information Society is leading the battle for Cybersecurity

 The Ministry of Digital Governance (MDG) in Greece is implementing a set of projects through Information Society for the protection of public bodies against cyberattacks.